 If you’ve searched online for information about hair loss treatments, you’ve likely seen minoxidil recommended alongside other products and medications.

-Minoxidil comes as a liquid solution or foam is available in several concentrations, ranging from the mildest 2% solution to high-strength 10% and 15% minoxidil.
+Minoxidil comes as a liquid solution or foam is available in several concentrations, ranging from the mildest 2% solution to high-strength 10% and 15% minoxidil(extra strength).